 1.0 QSE ATTESTATION

-QSE identifies Accountable Executive for QSEs with Resources and provides Attestation that QSE is aware of and committed to developing the necessary systems changes to be ready to engage the RTC+B Market Trial activities leading up to Cut-Over and Go-Live.
+QSE identifies Accountable Executive for QSEs with Resources and provides Attestation that QSE is aware of and will be working toward developing the necessary systems changes to be ready to engage the RTC+B Market Trial activities leading up to Cut-Over and Go-Live.

 ERCOT would request this attestation after releasing the interface specifications and at least 9 months prior to initiating market trials.